nooras/Java-Basics/DBMS.md

 - EMP & PURCHASE(EMPID)
 - related with 2 or more table
 - between tables
+- Customer information must be known before anything is sold to him/her

 ## Candidate key
 Its is minimal set of columns/attributes that can be used to uniquely identify a singles row/tuple in a relation.